CollectionBuilder/cb-docs/docs/software/optional.md

 {:.alert .alert-blue }
 Software in this section is optional and **will not be used by CollectionBuilder-GH or -CONTENTdm projects**.
 If you want to use Rake tasks to batch process PDF and image files for **CollectionBuilder-CSV**, this software is required!
-(Note: You can use these Rake tasks in CollectionBuilder-SA, too, but please note that ***CollectionBuilder-SA is now deprecated!*** We *strongly* recommend using CollectionBuilder-CSV instead.)

 Most (*but not all!*) CollectionBuilder projects will involve working with a collection of digital objects, i.e. JPEGs, PDFs, MP3s, etc.
 We use the software listed below to batch process digital files for use in CollectionBuilder-CSV projects.